 People can argue all day long about what to defend as commons, therefore I will leave the comments section closed.

-Being a determiner of values, an Overman, or perhaps what Evola would call a spiritual solar man, is difficult and in publishing this post I take a calculated risk.
+Being a determiner of values is difficult and in publishing this post I take a calculated risk.
 I will probably be kicked out of the reactosphere (de jure, but perhaps not de facto) for what I say here.
 However, the reward of self-rule is great.
 I have consulted Machiavelli and Nietzsche before making this decision, and drawn particular inspiration from the quote on the bottom right:

 I have decided to reevaluate my views on the application r/K selection theory to humans as done by Rushton and the Anonymous Conservative (whom I will refer to as AC).
 The blogger RaceRealist made a fairly good case that Rushton’s application (and by extension AC’s) of r/K selection theory to humans is based on false premises.